 Simulation of water movement across all three spatial dimensions is well established as the norm for most environmental modelling applications.
 This is because environmental flows that are deeper than a few metres will typically exhibit vertical variations in velocity, density and/or water quality.

-TUFLOW's 3D module has been applied successfully in myriad applications and is a valuable support to environmental modelling applications.
+TUFLOW FV's 3D module has been applied successfully in myriad applications and is a valuable support to environmental modelling applications.

-The PT module can optionally be paired with the GPU and/or 3D modules.
+The PT Module can optionally be paired with the GPU and/or 3D Modules.

 The TUFLOW FV Sediment Transport (ST) Module supports environmental simulation of multiple sediment fractions of differing properties.
 Sediment fraction groups can be assigned as cohesive or non-cohesive with the flexibility of selecting a range of interchangeable sediment transport models, equations and parameterisations.
 Core ST functionality includes simulation of:

 The ST Module requires the Advection Dispersion (AD) Module to function.
 It can optionally be linked with the GPU, 3D and/or WQ Modules.

 The TUFLOW FV Water Quality (WQ) Module supports dynamic simulation of a range of commonly measured water quality constituents, including dissolved oxygen, silicate, inorganic and organic nutrients, and phytoplankton.
 The module includes simulation of environmental processes such as sediment flux, atmospheric exchange, nutrient transformation and phytoplankton growth and mortality.
 To do so, the TUFLOW FV WQ Module draws on the world class science of the Aquatic EcoDynamics research group at the University of Western Australia, but via the familiar TUFLOW style command styles and workflows.
 The module is fully supported by the TUFLOW team, and comes with its own interactive online manual and freely downloadable mass conservation model.